Bosphorus Cross Continental Swim: History

 The event was held for the first time on July 23, 1989 and 64 men and 4 women took part.
 The next year, the course's start was relocated from Çubuklu to Kanlıca, extending the distance to 6.5 km.
 In 1992, the event became international with the participation of 22 swimmers from Czechoslovakia and two from the United States.
 The course record was set in 2006 by Turkish swimmers Alişan Alaşlı in the men's category with 39:07.11 and Beren Kayrak in the women's category with 40:50.35.
 Since 2010, every swimmer completing the course receives a certificate titled "Intercontinental Swimmer".

 Notable swimmers

 Many notable swimmers from all over the world have entered the event during its history.
 In 2012, American swimmer Mark Spitz, nine-time Olympic champion, and former world record-holder in seven events, was a guest, and performed shows.
 In 2013, Australian Olympic gold medalist swimmer Ian Thorpe was also a competitor.

-Turkish woman Fatma Nazan Göğen has taken part every year since its beginning in 1989.
-Turkish Levent Aksüt has been the oldest swimmer so far at the age of 85.
+Turkish swimmer Fatma Nazan Göğen has taken part every year since the competition's beginning in 1989.
+Furthermore, Levent Aksüt has been the oldest swimmer so far at the age of 85.
 Local sportsman Hasan Eskioğlu holds the record for the most victories at ten times, of which seven were in a row.